TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

   <img src="images/mh-cd42_top_clean_t.webp" width="30%" height="30%" />
 * **Boost Converter:**
-  Instead of a traditional bulky boost converter I opted for an affordable modern *IP2326* power management chip that is readily available on boards such as **LX LISC**.
+  Instead of a traditional bulky boost converter I opted for an affordable modern *IP2326* power management chip that is readily available on boards such as [LX-LISC](https://done.land/components/power/powersupplies/battery/chargers/charge/powermanagementics/ip2326/).
 While this IC is typically used as a 2/3S charger, it can also work as a simple boost converter and yields impressive 1.5-2A (15W input) at 12V.